Thames-class lifeboat: RNLB 50-001 Rotary Service (ON 1031)

-After a few months in the relief fleet, Rotary Service was withdrawn from service.
-The following year it was sold and by 2008, was working as the pilot boat Treffry at Castletownbere in Ireland.
+After a few months in the Relief fleet, Rotary Service was withdrawn from RNLI service.
+She was sold to be Pilot boat Treffry at Fowey, arriving there on 17 July 1998, and replacing the prototype boat Gore Point.
+By December 2006, she was operating as a Pilot boat out of Castletownbere.

-In 2015, the Thames Class Lifeboat Trust (later renamed the 50001 Youth Training Trust) purchased the Rotary Service for use as a training vessel.
-The Lowestoft-based charity teaches young and disadvantaged individuals seamanship skills to give them the confidence to take jobs in the maritime sector.
+In 2015, the Thames Class Lifeboat Trust (later renamed the 50001 Youth Training Trust) purchased Treffry with a view to full restoration as Rotary Service, for use as a training vessel.
+The Lowestoft-based charity aimed to teach young and disadvantaged individuals seamanship skills, to give them the confidence to take jobs in the maritime sector.